greg-js/arch-wiki-md-repo/wiki/_content/english/Secure Shell.md

 ### Alternative service should SSH daemon fail

-For remote or headless servers which relay exclusively on SSH, a failure to start the SSH daemon (e.g., after a system upgrade) may prevent administration access. [systemd](/index.php/Systemd "Systemd") offers a simple solution via `OnFailure` option.
+For remote or headless servers which rely exclusively on SSH, a failure to start the SSH daemon (e.g., after a system upgrade) may prevent administration access. [systemd](/index.php/Systemd "Systemd") offers a simple solution via `OnFailure` option.

 Let's suppose the server runs `sshd` and [telnet](/index.php/Telnet "Telnet") is the fail-safe alternative of choice.
-Create a file as follow.
+Create a file as follows.
 Do **not** [enable](/index.php/Enable "Enable") telnet.socket!

  `/etc/systemd/system/sshd.service.d/override.conf`
 ```